RyanBarnwell/LocalHostedAIChatbot/README.md

 # FIRST TIME SETUP
-1. Go to https://ollama.com/download and download
+Download Iceberg-Regular.ttf and LocalHostedAIChatbot.py into folder of your choice Go to https://ollama.com/download and download
 OPEN TERMINAL
 RUN "ollama pull mistral"